Loki-Astari/geeky-nextjs/content/posts/SocketProtocols.md

 ### Body

-The payload of the object should be in the body.
-Its size is defined by the headers defined in [rfc-2616 section 4.4 Message Length](https://tools.ietf.org/html/rfc2616#section-4.4).
+The object's payload should be in the body.
+Its size is defined by the headers in [rfc-2616 section 4.4 Message Length](https://tools.ietf.org/html/rfc2616#section-4.4).

 ### Required Headers

-According to the rfc(s) [7230](https://tools.ietf.org/html/rfc7230), [7231](https://tools.ietf.org/html/rfc7231), [7232](https://tools.ietf.org/html/rfc7232), [7233](https://tools.ietf.org/html/rfc7233), [7234](https://tools.ietf.org/html/rfc7234) or [7235](https://tools.ietf.org/html/rfc7235) there are no header fields there are actually required header fields.
+According to the rfc(s) [7230](https://tools.ietf.org/html/rfc7230), [7231](https://tools.ietf.org/html/rfc7231), [7232](https://tools.ietf.org/html/rfc7232), [7233](https://tools.ietf.org/html/rfc7233), [7234](https://tools.ietf.org/html/rfc7234) or [7235](https://tools.ietf.org/html/rfc7235) there are no header fields there are required header fields.

 #### Request Object
-But real world implementations need some headers to work efficiently, so you probably should send the following headers when making a request to a server:
+But real-world implementations need some headers to work efficiently, so you probably should send the following headers when making a request to a server:

 * [Content-Type](https://tools.ietf.org/html/rfc7231#section-3.1.1.5):
 * [Content-Length](https://tools.ietf.org/html/rfc7230#section-3.3.2):   // Or use one of the other techniques to specify length